-The Strange Reason People Die After an ER Visit
+The Scary Reason Healthy People Die After an ER Visit

 About one in every five Americans goes to the emergency room each year.
 And which one they end up at may have life or death consequences, suggests a new study published in The BMJ.

 ERs across the country vary on their likelihood to admit patients into the hospital in the first place.
-“In general, the high-cost, big academic hospitals tend to admit a lot of people,” says Ziad Obermeyer, assistant professor in the departments of emergency medicine and health care policy at Harvard Medical School, who led the study.
+“In general, the high-cost, big academic hospitals tend to admit a lot of people,” says Dr. Ziad Obermeyer, assistant professor in the departments of emergency medicine and health care policy at Harvard Medical School, who led the study.
 “A lot of other hospitals, which are leaner, private and non-academic, admit fewer patients.”
 People were most likely to die within a week of being discharged from the ER when they visited the latter.

 Past research has shown that these hospital admission rates don’t make much of a difference for patient outcomes, Obermeyer says, making the lower cost model more attractive.
 But Obermeyer and his colleagues wanted to look at a question seldom asked in the research: What happens to ER patients who didn't get admitted in that first critical week after they’re sent home?
 They analyzed Medicare claims from generally healthy adults who had visited the emergency room from 2007-2012 to find out.